bosun-monitor/bosun/docs/configuration.md

 * redisPassword: redis password.

 * ledisDir: directory for ledisDb to store it's data.
 Will default to `ledis_data` in working dir if no redis host is provided.
+* ledisBindAddr: Address and port for ledis to bind to, defaults to `127.0.0.1:9565`.

 #### settings